Lane departure warning system: Prevalence

-Lane keeping assist is mandatory for new cars and vans in the European Union as of 2022.
+Lane keeping assist is mandatory for new cars and vans in the European Union as of 2022 under the name Emergency Lane Keeping System.

 Limitations

 Lane departure warning systems and lane keeping systems rely on visible lane markings.
 They typically cannot decipher faded, missing, or incorrect lane markings.
 Markings covered in snow or old lane markings left visible can hinder the ability of the system.

 UNECE regulation 130 does not require LDWS of heavy vehicles to work under 60 km/h or to work in a curve with a radius lower than 250 meters.

 Lane departure warning systems also face many legal limitations regarding autonomous driving.
 As stated previously, this system requires constant driver input.
 Vehicles with this technology are limited to assisting the driver, not driving the vehicle.
 Lane departure warning systems biggest limitation is that it is not in complete control of the vehicle.
 The system does not take into account other vehicles on the road and "cannot replace good driving habits".